Dr. Alice de Koning, MBA, MSc, PhD

 B.A.
 History; Christianity & Culture, University of Toronto, 1983

 Alice de Koning, PhD, fills several leadership roles at Haskayne School of Business and more broadly at the University of Calgary.
 She has taught a variety of courses at the graduate and undergraduate level in both entrepreneurship and strategy.
 In addition to emphasizing the core concepts for both these disciplines, she implements a variety of experiential pedagogies in her classes.
 In every course, she promotes effective communication and critical thinking skills.
 Alice has an eclectic interest in businesses, industries, entrepreneurship, history, art, and education.
 Her current research projects include metaphors in public discourse of entrepreneurship, sustainable models for social enterprise, provincial regulation and recreational cannabis business, and place-based, community engaged, experiential learning pedagogies.
-Alice graduated from INSEAD (PhD) and the Ivey School of Business, Western University (MBA).
+Alice graduated from INSEAD (PhD, MSc) and the Ivey School of Business, Western University (MBA).
 She was previously on the faculty at Bertolon School of Business, Salem State University, J. Mack Robinson College of Business, Georgia State University, and Stockholm School of Economics, and has spent time as a visiting scholar at Boston University and The Wharton School, University of Pennsylvania.

 Areas of Research

 Entrepreneurial thought and action takes place in specific contexts of people, places, and resources.
 My research looks at the interactions between context and the evolution of entrepreneurial activity at the level of individuals, industries, and clusters.
-Her current research projects include narratives and metaphors in public discourse of entrepreneurship, the role of story-telling in entrepreneurial action, sustainable models for social enterprise, provincial regulation and recreational cannabis business, and the context of pitch performances.
+Current research projects include narratives and metaphors in public discourse of entrepreneurship, the role of story-telling in entrepreneurial action, sustainable models for social enterprise, provincial regulation and recreational cannabis business, and the context of pitch performances.

 Participation in university strategic initiatives